Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

-Not all of the D'Entremonts remained at Cherbourg.
-By the early 1780s, Jacques IV, now in his 20s, had moved down the coast to St.-Malo in northern Brittany, where he married Frenchwoman Marie Herve of St.-Malo, widow of Louis Landromon dit Langlinais of that city.
-Jacques IV signed as a witness to a marriage at St.-Servan, near St.-Malo, in February 1784, about the time that the Spanish government offered the Acadians in Louisiana the chance for a new life in faraway Louisiana.
-Jacques IV, wife Marie, and his widowed mother, Marguerite Landry, were the only members of D'Entremont family who agreed to take it, but Jacques IV, ever the aristocrat, put a price on his emigration to the Spanish colony.
-Before he and his family set sail for Louisiana in August 1785, in recognition of the noble status of his family in old Acadia the Spanish made him a captain.
+Not all of the Muis d'Entremonts remained at Cherbourg.
+By the early 1780s, Jacques IV, now in his 20s, had moved down the coast to St.-Malo in northern Brittany, where he married Frenchwoman Marie Herve of St.-Brieu, near St.-Malo, widow of Louis Landromon dit Langlinais of that city.
+Jacques IV signed as a witness to a marriage at St.-Servan, near St.-Malo, in February 1784, about the time that the Spanish government offered the Acadians in France the chance for a new life in faraway Louisiana.
+Jacques IV, wife Marie, and his widowed mother, Marguerite Landry, were the only members of the Mius d'Entremont family who agreed to take it, but Jacques IV, ever the aristocrat, put a price on his emigration to the Spanish colony.
+Before he and his family set sail for Louisiana in August 1785, the Spanish made him a captain in recognition of the noble status of his family in old Acadia.

-Meanwhile, the Mius d'Entremonts and Mius d'Azys who had been exiled to Massachusetts and Pennsylvania waited patiently for the French and Indian War to end.
+Meanwhile, the Mius d'Entremonts and Mius d'Azys who had been exiled to Massachusetts and Pennsylvania waited patiently for the war with Britain to end.
 When it did, in early 1763, they were able to leave the British colonies, where they had never felt welcome.
 Most of the Acadians in the New England colonies, New York, and Pennsylvania repatriated to Canada.
-Jacques Muis d'Entremont, fils's children and grandchildren returned to their home at Pobomcoup!
-They no longer held the seigneury there--that ended with their exile--but at least they were home again.
+Jacques Muis d'Entremont, fils's children and grandchildren returned to their home at Pobomcoup.
+They no longer held the seigneurie there--that ended with their exile--but at least they were home again.
 One of Jacques, fils's younger sons, Bénoni, died at Pobomcoup, now Pubnico, Nova Scotia, in February 1841, in his late 90s.